 Adapting to change helps retain top talent.
 Account managers appreciate a compensation system that fits their career and structure; companies can maintain a motivated and forward-thinking sales team by fostering an adaptable commission structure.

-Conclusion: Building a Motivating and Sustainable Commission Plan
+Building a Motivating and Sustainable Commission Plan

 Creating a motivating and sustainable commission plan is an ongoing process.
 It starts with aligning the plan with both company goals and individual objectives.
-This alignment ensures that account managers are motivated to achieve both personal and organizational success.
+This alignment ensures that account managers are motivated to achieve personal and organizational success.

 A transparent commission structure plays a pivotal role in employee satisfaction.
 Clarity in expectations and payouts builds trust within the team.
 Regular feedback and open communication between managers and account managers enhance this trust and satisfaction.